 Joint position statement of the Division of Early Childhood (DEC) and the National Association for the Education of Young Children (NAEYC)

-Clinical Assistant Professor (Director of Child Development Lab)
+Clinical Associate Professor (Director of Child Development Lab)